lem-project/lem-project.github.io/content/zh-TW/usage/usage.md

 Use `M-C` (Alt and capital c), `M-x add-cursors-to-next-line` to add a cursor to the next line.

+## opening links

+Lem will recognize some forms of links, specifically **URLs** and **links to files**, and will write them with a special face attribute (in my case, an underscore).
+You can open such a link with the command `M-x open-link` (not bound to a key by default).

+- URL: opens your web browser
+- file (the link must start with `file://`): Lem opens the file.

 ## Misc

 Try:

 - `M-x toggle-line-numbers`
   - or `(lem/line-numbers:toggle-line-numbers)`
+  - use `(setf lem/line-numbers:*relative-line* t)` to use relative line numbers (added after Lem 2.1)
 - `M-x toggle-read-only`
   - `(lem-core/commands/buffer:toggle-read-only)`
 - `M-x toggle-auto-save`